Quickguides

 • the award goes beyond the scope of the submission to arbitration;

-• the subject matter of the award is not capable of settlement by arbitration under the law of the contracting state; or
+• the subject matter of the award was not arbitrable under the law of the state where enforcement is sought; or

-• it would be contrary to public policy to enforce the award.
+• enforcement would be contrary to that state's public policy.

-These provisions are incorporated into the national law of contracting states.
+These provisions are incorporated into the national law of New York Convention contracting states.

-Analysis shows that arbitral awards are usually complied with voluntarily.
-Where enforcement proceedings are necessary, the New York Convention greatly assists award creditors, although it should be noted that not all states have a good track record of compliance with their obligations under the Convention.
+Analysis shows that arbitral awards are often complied with voluntarily.
+Where enforcement proceedings are necessary, however, the New York Convention greatly assists award creditors, although it should be noted that not all states have a good track record of complying with their obligations under the Convention.

 Agreement to arbitrate

 As arbitration is a consensual dispute resolution mechanism, a necessary pre-cursor to any arbitration is a valid agreement to arbitrate.
-This is commonly dealt with by inserting a clause into the principal contract between the parties obliging them to resolve any dispute arising "out of or in connection with" that contract in arbitration.
-There are a number of key aspects of the arbitral process that may be agreed in the arbitration provision itself including:
+This is commonly dealt with by inserting a clause into the principal contract between the parties, obliging them to finally resolve any dispute arising "out of, relating to or in connection with" that contract by arbitration.
+There are several key aspects of the arbitral process that should be agreed in the arbitration clause itself, including:

 • the procedural rules that will govern the arbitration.

-An arbitration clause in a contract operates as a self-contained contract.
-This means that, even if the main contract is invalid, the clause will still stand and bind the parties, unless it is itself invalid for some reason.
+An arbitration clause in a contract operates as a separable, self-contained contract.
+This means that, even if the main contract is invalid, the clause will still stand, binding the parties and allowing the arbitral tribunal to determine the dispute that has arisen (unless the arbitration agreement is itself invalid for some reason).

 Appointment of the arbitrators

-The appointments will be made in accordance with the terms of the arbitration agreement or, if silent, the rules of the relevant institution or national law.
+Arbitrators will be appointed in accordance with the terms of the parties' arbitration agreement or, if the agreement is silent on this, the chosen arbitral rules (if any) or the national arbitration law of the seat.
 It is standard for disputes to be referred to one or three arbitrators.
-Where three arbitrators are to be appointed, it is common for each party to nominate one and for the relevant institution or the two chosen arbitrators to nominate the third arbitrator who will act as chairman.
-If a sole arbitrator is appointed, absent party agreement, it is usual for that appointment to be made by the institution or, if ad hoc, a designated appointing authority.
+Where three arbitrators are to be appointed, typically, each party nominates one arbitrator and the two party-nominated arbitrators, or the administering institution, nominate the third arbitrator, who will act as president of the tribunal.
+If a sole arbitrator is to be appointed, absent party agreement, it is usual for that appointment to be made by the institution or, if ad hoc, a designated appointing authority.

 The powers and duties of the tribunal

 The principal duties of the tribunal are to determine the dispute fairly and efficiently, adopt suitable procedures for the particular case, and ensure that time and costs are not expended unnecessarily.
-In order to discharge these duties the arbitrators have a range of powers deriving from:
+In order to discharge their duties, the arbitrators have a broad range of powers deriving from:

 • the arbitration agreement;